Champions Chess Tour 2022

 The Champions Chess Tour 2022, known for sponsorship reasons as the Meltwater Champions Chess Tour, was a 9-month series of nine online chess tournaments featuring some of the world's top players, who played for a prize money pool of US$1.6 million.
 The tour started on February 19, 2022 and lasted until November 20, 2022.

 Schedule

-There are 9 tournaments in the tour: 6 labelled as Regular and 3 labelled as Major.
+There were 9 tournaments in the tour: 6 labelled as Regular and 3 labelled as Major.

 Format

 The format was similar to that of the previous season, with some innovations.

 Qualification

 Regular

 Each Regular tournament had 16 participants.
 In all Regular tournaments but the first, the top 8 players from the previous tournament (Regular or Major) were invited.
 The remaining spots were filled by wildcards chosen by the organizer.

 Major

 Each Major tournament had 8 participants: the top two players of each of the previous two Regular tournaments, the top two players in the overall tour standings, and two wildcards.
 The tour regulations did not specify what happens if these groups of players overlap.